jeperkins4/prefab/README.md

 ### Customize and extend Bootstrap

-You will get an `app/assets/stylesheets/bootstrap-variables.[less|scss]` file with all of the default variables of Bootstrap.
+You will get an `app/assets/stylesheets/prefab-variables.[less|scss]` file with all of the default variables of Bootstrap.
 This way you can customize the look and feel of Bootstrap without having to download any extra file.

 ### Javascript

-Select all jQuery plugins (`app/assets/javascripts/bootstrap.js`)
+Select all jQuery plugins (`app/assets/javascripts/prefab.js`)

-    //= require bootstrap

-Or quickly add only the necessary javascript (Transitions: required for any animation; Popovers: requires Tooltips)

-    //= require bootstrap/scrollspy
-    //= require bootstrap/dropdown
-    //= require bootstrap/tab
-    //= require bootstrap/button
-    //= require bootstrap/collapse
-    //= require bootstrap/modal
-    //= require bootstrap/carousel
-    //= require bootstrap/alert
-    //= require bootstrap/transition
-    //= require bootstrap/tooltip
-    //= require bootstrap/popover
-    //= require bootstrap/affix
+    //= require prefab

 ## Customizing Templates